aaltonen1024/digital-forensics-lab/Lab 02/README.md

 2. Given the Firefox profile of a suspect, answer the following:
     1. What’s the username and password stored in the saved logins?
     2. What’s the most frequently visited website?
-    3. What’s the name of the file downloaded by the suspect?

     The Firefox profile can be downloaded from [https://github.com/aaltonen1024/digital-forensics-lab/blob/main/Lab 02/files/Firefox.zip](https://github.com/aaltonen1024/digital-forensics-lab/blob/main/Lab%2002/files/Firefox.zip)